 By Diana Hsieh

-In mid-September, I completed my first "sheet" with my SuperSlow gym in south Denver.
+In mid-September, I completed my first "sheet" with my SuperSlow gym -- now TruFit Health -- in south Denver.
 That's a milestone of sorts -- 16 sessions in 16 weeks.
 Since I know that many people are curious about how I like SuperSlow compared to CrossFit, now seems like an excellent time to blog an update.

 As you might recall I'd done CrossFit for a year as of May.
 I enjoyed it at the time, but I grew weary of it for all the reasons outlined in this blog post.
 In early June, I started SuperSlow -- meaning resistance training to failure of major muscle groups using slow movements once per week.